ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 ### 2.1.4 Logout/Session Timeout [**[↑]**](#table-of-content)
 If the Individual wishes to logout of the Pre-Registration system, he/she can opt to select the Logout option.
 The Token issued during the Authentication of User Login is deleted and the user gets logged out of the system.
 If the user is inactive for X minutes (X is configurable), the system notifies the user one minute before the configured timeout limit.
-In case such case the system will not save any user data.
+In such case, the system will not save any user data.

 [**Link to design**](/mosip/mosip/blob/0.11.0/docs/design/pre-registration/pre-registration-login-service.md)